pcostesi/xml-stream/README.md

-# XmlStream
+# XmlStreamLite

-XmlStream is a Node.js XML stream parser and editor, based on [node-expat](https://github.com/astro/node-expat) (libexpat SAX-like parser binding).
+XmlStreamLite is a Node.js XML stream parser and editor, based on XmlStream which is based on [node-expat](https://github.com/astro/node-expat) (libexpat SAX-like parser binding).

+After having issues installing xml-stream due to binaries, I replaced the required `iconv` with `iconv-lite`

-    $ npm install xml-stream
+    $ npm install xml-stream-lite

 ## Rationale